 Ethical bird photography: We believe in capturing beautiful bird photos while respecting their space, keeping a gentle distance, and ensuring our presence doesn't disturb their habitat.

-Meets at Cloisters Park.
-From Hwy 1 at the north end of Morro Bay, turn west (toward the water) at the San Jacinto traffic light, then take the first left (south) on Coral Avenue; in a few blocks, enter the parking lot on the right, next to the restrooms, at Morro Rock.
+Meet ats Cloisters Park.
+From Hwy 1 at the north end of Morro Bay, turn west (toward the water) at the San Jacinto traffic light, then take first left (south) on Coral Avenue; in a few blocks enter the parking lot on the right, next to the restrooms.

 Join a guided kayak tour of Morro Bay for an up-close look at birds in their natural habitat.
 Possible sightings include White Pelicans, Brant, Common Loons, and a variety of migratory waterfowl and shorebirds.
 Along the way, you’ll paddle past the Heron Rookery, Grassy Island oyster farm, expansive mudflats, and winding Back Bay channels.